microsoft/pyright/docs/settings.md

 **python.analysis.diagnosticSeverityOverrides** [map]: Allows a user to override the severity levels for individual diagnostic rules. "reportXXX" rules in the type check diagnostics settings in [configuration](configuration.md#type-check-diagnostics-settings) are supported.
 Use the rule name as a key and one of "error," "warning," "information," "true," "false," or "none" as value.

+**python.analysis.exclude** [array of paths]: Paths of directories or files that should not be included.
+This can be overridden in the configuration file.

 **python.analysis.extraPaths** [array of paths]: Paths to add to the default execution environment extra paths if there are no execution environments defined in the config file.

+**python.analysis.ignore** [array of paths]: Paths of directories or files whose diagnostic output (errors and warnings) should be suppressed.
+This can be overridden in the configuration file.

+**python.analysis.include** [array of paths]: Paths of directories or files that should be included.
+This can be overridden in the configuration file.

 **python.analysis.logLevel** ["Error", "Warning", "Information", or "Trace"]: Level of logging for Output panel.
 The default value for this option is "Information".